npm/npm/README.md

 0.0.3 - Converted to callbacks.
 Mikeal Rogers wrote a registry for it.

-0.0.4 - Version dependencies, link packages, activation, lifecycle scripts, bin linking
+0.0.4 - Version dependencies, link packages, activation, lifecycle scripts, bin linking, uninstallation